-The Company registered an increase in the interest sensitive single premium and unit linked businesses whilst experienced a slight decline in ordinary business, mainly protection.
-Gross written premium for the year amounted to $\in 12.03M$ compared to $\in 12.02M$ at the end of the comparative period, a slight increase compared to the 5% increase between 2018 and 2017.
-Benefits and claims incurred net of reinsurance increased by $\in 1.2M$ over prior year, an increase of 16.9% (2018: a decrease of 9.6%).
+Although the COVID-19 pandemic hit the Company unfavourably, LifeStar Insurance Limited registered an increase in the interest sensitive single premium and unit linked businesses but experienced a slight decline in ordinary business, mainly protection.
+Gross written premium for the year amounted to €13.19 million compared to €12.03 million at the end of the comparative period, a significant increase, particularly since it had also recorded a gross written premium of €12.02 million in 2018.
+Benefits and claims incurred, net of reinsurance, increased by €1.96 million over prior year, an increase of 23.4% (2019: an increase of 16.9%).
 The Company has also intensified its efforts to recapture an amount of maturing business, which it completed successfully.